Insight – Strategy – Activation

 - Identifying audience research needs or gaps

-- Developing a research brief
+- Developing a research brief and facilitating research providers

 - Stakeholder consultation

 Develop clear strategies that align with your purpose

 - Strategic review